 Economic aspects and financing

-The investment costs for a solar park of this size typically range between €4 million and €6 million, depending on the specific design and local conditions.
-The payback period is generally between ten and fifteen years, allowing for significant returns over the 30-year contract term.
+The investment costs for a solar park of this size typically range between 4 and 6 million euros, depending on the specific design and local conditions.
+The amortization period is generally between ten and fifteen years, meaning that substantial returns can be achieved over the 30-year contract term.

 Role of battery storage for grid stability